 In an attempt to get positive results when payments are not allowed in the scheduling context, \citet{K14} first considered the plausible assumption that the machines are bound by their declarations.
-This was influenced by the notion of impositions that appeared in \citep{Nissim:2012:AOM:2090236.2090254,Fotakis2010} and was applied in facility location as well as digital goods pricing settings.
+This was influenced by the notion of impositions, according to which a mechanism can restrict the set of reactions available to a player after the outcome is chosen.
+This notion appeared in \citep{Nissim:2012:AOM:2090236.2090254,Fotakis2010} and was applied in facility location as well as digital goods pricing settings.
 The notion of winner imposition fits within the framework of approximate mechanism design without payments.
 A more powerful framework that is also very much related to this assumption is the notion of verification that appears in \citep{Nisan:2001aa,Auletta2004,Penna2014491}.
 The mechanisms in this context are allowed to use payments and simply give or deny payments to machines after they discover their true execution costs.
 In particular, the mechanism receives limited information about the players' types after observing the computed solution.
 Relevant works include \citep{Angel2009, Christodoulou2007} where the scheduling problem of selfish tasks is considered again under the assumption that the players who control the tasks are bound by their declarations.